US moves to shield Saudi crown prince in journalist killing - NewsBreak

 US moves to shield Saudi crown prince in journalist killing

-WASHINGTON (AP) — The Biden administration says Saudi Crown Prince Mohammed bin Salman’s high office should shield him from a lawsuit over his role in the killing of a U.S.-based journalist , making a turnaround from Joe Biden’s passionate campaign-trail denunciations of the prince over the brutal slaying.
+WASHINGTON (AP) — The Biden administration declared Thursday that the high office held by Saudi Arabia's crown prince should shield him from lawsuits for his role in the killing of a U.S.-based journalist, a turnaround from Joe Biden's passionate campaign trail denunciations of Prince Mohammed bin Salman over the brutal slaying.

-“Jamal died again today,” Khashoggi’s fiancée, Hatice Cengiz, tweeted after the U.S. filing late Thursday in her lawsuit.

-The U.S. government’s finding of immunity for Prince Mohammed, sometimes known as MBS, is non-binding, and a judge will ultimately decide whether to grant immunity.
-But it angered rights activists and risked blowback from Democratic lawmakers.
-The U.S move came as Saudi Arabia has stepped up imprisonment and other retaliation against peaceful critics at home and abroad and has cut oil production, a move seen as undercutting efforts by the U.S. and its allies to punish Russia for its war against Ukraine .
+The request is non-binding and a judge will ultimately decide whether to grant immunity.
+But it is bound to anger human rights activists and many U.S. lawmakers, coming as Saudi Arabia has stepped up imprisonment and other retaliation against peaceful critics at home and abroad and has cut oil production, a move seen as undercutting efforts by the U.S. and its allies to punish Russia for its war against Ukraine.

-The State Department on Thursday called the administration’s call to shield the Saudi crown prince from U.S. courts in Khashoggi’s 2018 killing “purely a legal determination.”
-It cited what it called longstanding precedent.
+The State Department on Thursday called the administration's decision to try to protect the Saudi crown prince from U.S. courts in Khashoggi's killing "purely a legal determination."

-Despite its recommendation to the court, the State Department said in its filing late Thursday that it “takes no view on the merits of the present suit and reiterates its unequivocal condemnation of the heinous murder of Jamal Khashoggi.”
+And despite backing up the crown prince in his bid to block the lawsuit against him, the State Department "takes no view on the merits of the present suit and reiterates its unequivocal condemnation of the heinous murder of Jamal Khashoggi," the administration's court filing late Thursday said.

 Saudi officials killed Khashoggi at the Saudi consulate in Istanbul.
 They are believed to have dismembered him, although his remains have never been found.
 The U.S. intelligence community concluded Saudi Arabia's crown prince had approved the killing of the widely known and respected journalist, who had written critically of Prince Mohammed's harsh ways of silencing of those he considered rivals or critics.